mrx7014/SSH-KaliLinux/README.md

 <img src="img/server.png"></a>
 ____________

->You have now successfully connected to your server.
+- You have now successfully connected to your server.
 Write down the SECRET shown on the screen.
 You need this SECRET to connect back to YOUR server.
->
 ____________

-# You should copy this ssh line from ssh -o to segfault.net
+### You should copy this ssh line from ssh -o to segfault.net
 - Like This `ssh -o "SetEnv SECRET=PlPtAROaKlMNmnlsMwSbyb" root@8lgm.segfault.net`

 <img src="img/ssh.jpg"></a>

 - You must use this string `ssh -o SetEnv SECRET=...` to connect back to _your_ server.
 Your data/work is associated with this `SECRET`.
 You can only access your data if you use the SECRET from the `ssh -o` line.
 Do not use `ssh root@segfault.net` again.

-# Now if you want to connect to server with vnc server follow steps:
+### Now if you want to connect to server with vnc server follow steps:

+> [!IMPORTANT]
+> You must use tmate and 247.py script if you will use this server for 24/7, Check the end of the repo to know how to use it
+>

 - Add `-L5900:0:5900` to your ssh line and connect to your server like this: `ssh -L5900:0:5900 -o 'SetEnv SECRET=...' root@...`.